 A business starts with an idea and passion, but can only become a success when customers take notice.
 Getting customers to routinely choose your storefront is a task easier said than done, especially in the saturated cannabis marketplace.
 There are a few ways to make your dispensary stand out, but a proven strategy is having outstanding customer service.
-In fact, surveys show that when customer care is done well, customers are more likely to be loyal and even spend more money.
+In fact, surveys show that when customer support is done well, customers are more likely to be loyal and even spend more money.

 A positive customer experience starts and ends with the dispensary’s budtenders.
 Shopping for cannabis can be personal or even intimidating, and customers need a trusted and welcoming resource to help them navigate through the products and services that are offered.
 Excellent customer service stems from body language and tone of voice.
 Becoming a budtender isn’t just about being knowledgeable about different strains of marijuana, it’s integral to have people skills.
 On average, budtenders spend about 90% of their time interacting with customers about cannabis –which should be reflected in each dispensary’s training program.
 From patients to recreational users, customers depend on budtenders for guidance and support throughout the shopping experience.